Wills Power of Attorney Legal Advice How it Works Pricing

 The first step in applying for a grant in Victoria is to advertise your intention to apply online with the Victorian Supreme Court.
 After the notice is published, you must wait 14 days before you can proceed with lodging your application.
 This 14-day notice period allows any creditors of the Estate to notify you of their intended claim, or for eligible people to advise you of an intended Family Provision Claim.

-Once the 14-day notice period has expired, you can proceed with filing the application.
+Once the 14-day notice period has expired, you can proceed with the filing of the application.
 The Supreme Court of Victoria usually takes 2–3 weeks to review Probate applications, and 1–2 weeks to review applications for Letters of Administration.

 Grants in Victoria are issued electronically and will be sent to the law firm assisting with the application or nominated applicant via email.
 You will not receive any hard-copy documents in the post from the court.